rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 There are actual effects today and clear evidence that we are -- right now -- living in the messianic age.
-Who doesn't know the name Christ?
+Who doesn't know the name Christ Jesus?
 Or is unfamiliar with the story of the monotheistic God who spoke the world into being, and who so loved the world that He gave His only begotten Son?

 Even openly anti-Christian atheists use a Christian ethic to judge and criticize Christianity.
 Our entire notion of universal human rights and dignity is based entirely on Christianity and its universality.